Users can belong to one or more Organizations.

 To change to a different organization, simply click on the name and the selected organization will load.
 To set the organization loaded by default when navigating to https://app.memfault.com, click on the star icon next to that organization in the drop down.

 A Project is the umbrella under which Memfault organizes all the data related to a particular hardware product.
 Individual Devices check in periodically to the Project using one of the Memfault SDKs or the Memfault API, and the set of all checked-in Devices is called the Fleet.

 A Fleet often consists of homogeneous devices, like a certain model of an AC unit or a games console.
 Fleets may also consist of different but related devices, for example left and right wireless earbuds.
 We recommend keeping different revisions of the same hardware in the same Project, so that revisions can be easily compared later.

 - Inspect and debug individual Devices

-- Deploy new firmware/software updates to parts of your Android or MCU Fleet
+- Deploy new firmware/software updates to parts of your Android, MCU or Linux Fleet

 You can create a new project in Memfault by navigating to the project selector in the sidebar.
 You can find an option to Create Project below your list of existing projects.

 You can slice your Fleet into mutually exclusive Cohorts, for example a

 production Cohort.
 Cohorts are perfect for releasing new

 firmware versions to a small test group, before pushing it out to customers.